Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - Structures and processes
 	- Three horizons to articulate the present terrain and our future destination (map)
-	- Circles and roles to coordinate shared responsibilities
+	- Circles and roles to coordinate shared responsibilities (vehicle)
 	-
 	-